 Labour has proposed significant changes that could reshape the landscape of innovation and scientific progress in the UK.

-Ahead of the Autumn Budget, our tax experts and industry specialists will be sharing their insights on the measures that would best support UK industries and individuals in the medium and long term.
+Our tax experts and industry specialists will be sharing their insights on the measures announced in the Autumn Budget that would best support UK industries and individuals in the medium and long term.
 Stay updated on the latest developments right here on our dedicated Autumn Budget hub.

 Our tax and economic experts